 The initial contact with the Coastguard provides the crew with some details about the incident – what the casualty is, where it is, how many people are involved, whether anyone has been injured and whether they are likely to need medical attention.

-Arriving on scene the crew lets the Coastguard know and then checks out the situation and assesses what they need to do and talks to the casualty if possible.
+Arriving on scene the crew lets the Coastguard know and then checks out the situation, assesses what they need to do and talks to the casualty if possible.
 What might seem like a straightforward rescue to the lifeboat crew can be a frightening experience for the people involved and so it’s important for the crew to provide a friendly face and to reassure them that they will do all they can to sort the situation out.

-Equally for the lifeboat crew, as well as the people involved, it can be a tense and dramatic time and the coxswain/helmsman and crew have to make quick and effective decisions.
+Equally for the lifeboat crew, as well as the people involved, it can be a tense and dramatic time and the helmsman and crew have to make quick and effective decisions.
 Often a great deal of courage, determination, skill, leadership, agility and perseverance is required to carry out a successful rescue.